 Students arriving at school earlier than 7:15am should enter Door 21 and report to the cafeteria.
 Door 1 is open, and access to hallways, lockers, and classrooms is available, at 7:15am.
 Students have two opportunities for breakfast each day.
-Breakfast is available for students from 6:45 until 7:25 in the cafeteria, and the breakfast vending machines will be available from 7:15 until (approximately) 8:35 in the atrium.
-The breakfast machines will be turned off two minutes prior to the end of the extended passing time to encourage students to get to class on time.
-Teachers may set individual, published, expectations for the allowance of food in their classroom and students should not be allowed to leave class to access the breakfast machines.
+Breakfast is available for students from 6:45 until 7:25 in the cafeteria, and the Hawk's Nest is open for breakfast from 7:15 to 7:25am, and again during the extended passing period from 8:33 to 8:38am.
+Teachers may set individual, published, expectations for the allowance of food in their classroom and students should not be allowed to leave class to access breakfast.